abhihyder/converter/readme.md

 ## Error Handling

-After enable imagick you may get an error in live service.
+After enable imagick you may get an error in live server.
 ImageMagick has some security policies disabling some rights for security reasons.
 You will have to edit a config file to re-enble the action you need.

 Open /etc/ImageMagick-6/policy.xml with your favorite text editor, find the line <policy domain="coder" rights="none" pattern="PDF" /> and replace "none" by "read|write"